Car TalkDriving TipsHow Do You Bump Start a Car With An Automatic Transmission?

 1. Place the two cars closely

 Yes!
-True “two cars”, one which needs a jump-start and another, which has a charged battery.
+True “two cars”, one of which needs a jump-start and another, which has a charged battery.
 Placing these two cars close to each other is essential because this would allow the leads to connect properly.

 2. Connect the leads to a positive terminal